-Prescription antibiotics can decrease the spread of pertussis.
-If your child is diagnosed with pertussis, he or she will be asked to remain home from school for five days so that the antibiotics can take effect.
+Prescription antibiotics can help someone with pertussis.
+If your child is diagnosed with pertussis, they will need to remain home from school for five days so that the antibiotics can work.

-Pertussis starts with cold-like symptoms, which are followed in one to two weeks by a severe cough that can last for weeks to months.
-During coughing attacks, children may gag, gasp or strain to inhale, sometimes making the high-pitched whooping sound.
+Pertussis starts with cold-like symptoms.
+In 1-2 weeks, a severe cough develops and can last weeks to months.
+During coughing attacks, children may gag, gasp or strain to breath, sometimes making a high-pitched whooping sound.
 This may be followed by vomiting or exhaustion.
 Usually, there is no fever or only a mild fever.

-- Immunization is the most effective way to prevent the spread of this illness.
-It is still possible to get sick with pertussis if you have had all the necessary vaccines, but the risk of infection is much greater in those who are not up to date on pertussis vaccines.
+- A vaccine is the most effective way to prevent the spread of this illness.
+It is still possible to get sick with pertussis if you have had all the necessary vaccines, but the risk of infection is less.

-- Now is a good time to review your child’s immunization record to see if he or she is current on all vaccinations.
+- Review your child’s immunization record to see if they are current on all vaccinations.

 Washington County Public Health recommends the following:

-- If your child has symptoms of pertussis, keep him or her at home and consult with their health care provider.
+- If your child has symptoms of pertussis, keep them at home and consult with their health care provider.

 - If your child is diagnosed with pertussis, please report this to the regional pertussis program at 503-988-8848.